vonvoo/docs/docs/source/2 factor authentication.rst

    If you currently use an *Authenticator App*, all entries will be migrated to *Ente Auth*.

    If you use the *Authenticator App* Authy that is no longer recommended by Vonvoo, please visit the Migrate section down below.
-Read the blog post `Migrate away from 2FA app Authy by Twilio <`https://vonvoo.com/2024-07-23-Depreciated_Apps-Authy-by-Twilio/>`  for details.
+Read the blog post :ref:` Migrate away from 2FA app Authy by Twilio <`https://vonvoo.com/2024-07-23-Depreciated_Apps-Authy-by-Twilio/>_` for detailS

 .. _2fa-install: